Miek: Chaos War

 Miek is imprisoned in the Negative Zone until Amatsu-Mikaboshi becomes the Chaos King and attacks all of reality, enabling Miek to escape.
 Due to exposure to the Chaos King's energies, Miek becomes biologically female.
 This allows her to lay clutches of eggs, but her hatchlings are unable to survive long after birth.
 Miek travels to the Savage Land and kills forty-three Sakaaran refugees residing there.
 When Hulk and the Warbound confront Miek, she captures Hulk and attempts to have her children gestate inside his body.
 Using powerful chemicals, Miek keeps Hulk drugged and under mind control.
 When Hulk's rage burns out the mind control, Miek attempts to drug Hulk's son Skaar to make him kill his father, only to be killed in battle with the Hulk.

 Powers and abilities

 As a Sakaaran Native, Miek hatched from an egg in a grub-like larval stage and eventually entered a cocoon-like pupae stage after several months.
 Six months later, he emerged from his cocoon as an adult Native, with antennae, six limbs, and glands used to communicate with other members of his hive.
 Later in life, Miek entered a second pupae stage and emerged as a Native king, with an armored carapace, clawed phalanges, and overall greater body mass.
-As a gladiator on Sakaar, he developed a fighting style that utilized all of his limbs, often wielding four weapons at a time.

-Other versions

-Marvel Zombies Return

-An alternate universe variant of Miek appears in Marvel Zombies Return.